anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you reach the end of your rope, tie a knot in it and hang on.
+Quote: The will to win, the desire to succeed, the urge to reach your full potential... these are the keys that will unlock the door to personal excellence.

-By: Franklin D. Roosevelt
+By: Confucius